ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 | v1.0.8 | 4/2020 | Initial Release |

-### v2.0
+### v2.0 Changes
 Version 2.0 represents a comprehensive set of changes to make the use of outbound email more out-the-box with inbound mail.
 This release incorporates many changes which are summarized here:

 * Unified display of inbound emails with outbound email through a datatable.
 See [Script - Outbound Email Results](#script---outbound-email-results) and [Datatable - Email Conversations].(#datatable---email-conversations).
 * Auto modification of the Email tab to include email conversations datatable.
 * Multiple template support defined in the app.config file.
+* Expanded template capability supporting notes, artifacts and links back to SOAR.
+See [Enhancements for Multiple Templates and Attachment & Notes Inclusion](#enhancements-for-multiple-templates-and-attachment--notes-inclusion).
 * Additional header available for outbound email (i.e. message-id, in-reply-to, importance).
-* Enhanced incident data available to include from templates (i.e. artifacts, notes and links back to SOAR).
 * A new function to preserve the original outbound email capability and allow all the new functionality in v2.0 to be added.
 See [Function - Outbound Email: Send Email2](#function---outbound-email-send-email2).
 * OAuth authenticateion